tuchaVshortah/tetris/README.md

 Read it carefully.

-Known bugs:

-    Sometimes blocks may disappear from the screen

 WARNING!

 This software is in alpha state.
 NOT production ready in any way.

 ATTENTION!

 Bad quality C++ code has been detected.
 Probably shoud've been written in the OOP style.

 Prototype of the Tetris game fully written in C++